AJ8GH/code-timer/README.md

 `#run()` takes a method argument and a starting input size.
 It the method 20 times, increasing the input array size by a step of the input size each team.

-Note - the method will run with 4 additional control inputs at the start, with sizes of 0.25, 0.5, 0.75 and 1 * the starting input size.
-This is to 'warm up the system' and reduce the effect of any initial spike which could bias results.
+Note - the method will run with 5 additional warm up inputs at the start, the size as the starting input size.
+This is to warm up the system and reduce spikes.

-e.g. the below code will run the sort method for 4 control runs, with arrays of length: 250, 500, 750, 1000

-Then will run 20 runs, with array sizes of: 1,000 to 20,000, incrementing by 1,000 each time.
+THe number of runs and the number of warm ups can be specified.

 ```js
 const codeTimer = new CodeTimer()